 We seek to add value to our students’ career potential by placing an emphasis on (a) understanding the physical world through project, tools, and practice; and (b) providing the foundation tools for innovation, invention and entrepreneurship.

-The department offers BS, MS, and PhD degrees in Mechanical Engineering.
-It also offers an Minor in Aerospace Engineering and an Interdisciplinary Minor in Nuclear science and Engineering.
+The department offers BS, MS, and Ph.D. degrees in Mechanical Engineering.
+It also offers a minor in Aerospace Engineering and an Interdisciplinary Minor in Nuclear science and Engineering.

 Mechanical engineering is a dynamic and continually evolving profession and the most diverse among all engineering disciplines.
 Mechanical engineers develop the physical systems and devices that modern society needs or wants, from automobiles to air conditioning, robots to power plants, people movers to artificial limbs and rocket engines to communications satellites.